US makes new push for graphic warning labels on cigarettes

 Reynolds American, maker of Camel and Newport cigarettes, said it supports public awareness efforts on tobacco, “but the manner in which those messages are delivered to the public cannot run afoul of the First Amendment.”
 Reynolds was one of five tobacco companies that challenged the FDA’s original warning labels.

 The nation’s largest tobacco company, Altria, said it will “carefully review the proposed rule.”
-The company, which makes Marlboro, was not part of the industry lawsuit.
+The company, which makes Marlboro cigarettes, was not part of the industry lawsuit.

 Nearly 120 countries around the world have adopted the larger, graphic warning labels.
-Studies from those countries suggest the image-based labels publicize smoking risks and encourage smokers to quit.
+Studies from those countries suggest the image-based labels are more effective than text warnings at publicizing smoking risks and encouraging smokers to quit.

 Current U.S. cigarette labels don’t reflect the enormous toll of smoking, said Geoff Fong, who heads the International Tobacco Control Project.